-- 8.1 Following consideration by Navigation Committee further consultation will be carried out including a presentation on the masterplan approach to the Planning Committee prior to the master plan being considered by the Broads Authority at the end of September to endorse the approach. - 8.2 It is also planned to carry out further consultation with members of the public and local residents at the Thurne Parish Forum, and dates are currently being canvassed for this meeting.
-A meeting is also being sought with the Hickling Broads Sailing Club and the Norfolk and Suffolk Boating Association to discuss the proposals in more detail. - 8.3 A response to the Interreg Expression of interest is expected in November, and should this be supportive, detailed design work for the full application will have to be completed by February 2016.
+- 8.1 Subject to the endorsement of the project approach by members, it is planned to carry out further consultation with members of the public and local residents at the Thurne Parish Forum, and dates are currently being canvassed for this meeting.
+A meeting is also being sought with the Hickling Broads Sailing Club and the Norfolk and Suffolk Boating Association to discuss the proposals in more detail. - 8.2 A response to the Interreg Expression of interest is expected in November, and should this be supportive, detailed design work for the full application will have to be completed by February 2016.

-Background papers: None

-Author: Trudi Wakelin Date of report: 13 August 2015

-Broads Plan Objectives: BD4.1

-Background papers: APPENDIX 1 - Project proposal
+Background papers: Lake Review report Author: Date of report: Trudi Wakelin 11 September 2015 Broads Plan Objectives: BD4.1 Background papers: APPENDIX 1 - Project proposal